Our building

 The architect

 V&A Dundee was designed by renowned award-winning Japanese architects Kengo Kuma & Associates, following an international competition, and is Kuma’s first building in the UK.
-Considered by many as the quintessential Japanese architect of today, Kuma is also designing the stadium for the Tokyo 2020 Olympics.
+Considered by many as the quintessential Japanese architect of today, Kuma also designed the stadium for the Tokyo 2020 Olympics.

 The building